Bremen cog: Salvage and reconstruction

-The Bremer cog had one mast and was square-rigged, with a carvel-built bottom and clinch-built sides.
+The Bremen cog had one mast and was square-rigged, with a carvel-built bottom and clinker sides.
 The rib timber was built in after the hull had been made.
 The cog was 24 m long, 8 m in the beam, and just over 4 m high on the sides.
 These measurements would have produced an estimated load capacity of 130 tons.
 Other estimates put the cargo capacity at only 90 tons.